-Hussain Shaikh employed seven workers less than the usual number of workers on his farm, in spite of this, output remained the same.
+1) Hussain Shaikh employed seven workers less than the usual number of workers on his farm ,in spite of this , out put remained the same .

-- 1. Identified concept: Disguised unemployment. - 2.
-Explanation of concept: Disguised unemployment is a type of rural unemployment in Which surplus manpower has zero marginal productivity.
+Ans.
+(A) Identified concept : Disguised unemployment.

+(B) Explanation of concept : Disguised unemployment is a type of rural unemployment in Which surplus manpower have zero marginal productivity.

-Use of new technology in the printing industry has led to unemployment among several workers.
+2) Use of new technology in the printing industry has led to unemployment among several workers.

-- 1. Identified concept: Technological unemployment. - 2.
-Explanation of concept: Technological unemployment is a type of industrial (urban) unemployment that arises due to the use of modern capital intensive technology.
+Ans.
+(A) Identified concept : Technological unemployment.

+(B) Explanation of concept : Technological unemployment is a type of industrial (urban) unemployment that arises due to use of modern capital intensive technology.

-Satish has completed his post-graduation and is desperately expecting a job.
+3) Satish has completed his post graduation and is desperately expecting a job.
+Ans.
+(A) Identified concept : Educated unemployment.

-- 1. Identified concept: Educated unemployment. - 2.
-Explanation of concept: Educated unemployment is a type of urban unemployment in Which educated people are willing to work but do not get jobs.
+(B) Explanation of concept : Educated unemployment is a type of urban unemployment in Which educated people are willing to work but do not get jobs.

-In certain agricultural areas of Maharashtra, only Kharif crops are grown, therefore employment is available till the month of October.
+4) In certain agricultural areas of Maharashtra, only kharif crops are grown therefore employment is available till the month of October.

-- 1. Identified concept: Seasonal unemployment. - 2.
-Explanation of concept: Seasonal unemployment is a type of rural unemployment in which a large number of people are employed in the season but remain unemployed in the offseason.
+Ans.
+(A) Identified concept : Seasonal unemployment.

+(B) Explanation of concept : Seasonal unemployment is a type of rural unemployment in which large number of people are employed in season but remain unemployed in the off season.